 Change in Short-Term Debt/Change in Long-Term Debt - Both of these lines come directly from any loans or custom funding entered into the Financing area of the forecast.
-They are split out depending on whether the funding is a short-term debt (to be paid within a year of receipt), or long-term debt.
-Whether funding is long- or short-term can also be directly specified for each funding source in the Financing area.
+They are split out depending on whether the funding is a short-term debt (to be paid within 12 months), or long-term debt.

 Totaling It All Up

 Cash at Beginning of Period - This is the previous period's Cash at End of Period total, carried over.

 Net Change in Cash - This is Net Cash Flow from Operations plus Net Cash Flow from Investing and Net Cash Flow from Financing from this period.

 Cash at End of Period - This is the Cash at Beginning of Period plus the Net Change in Cash, giving a total amount of cash on hand for this period.